zekaouinoureddine/TopQuiz-Android-App/README.md

 ---
 ### Conclusion
 We have discovered the fundamentals of Android programming, namely how Android Studio works, building a graphical interface, plugging widgets into code, MVC, application logic, preferences and cycle life of an activity.
 Wow!
-Just with this knowledge, I'm so confortable, and I will be back with somthing OUT OF THE BOW soon.
+Just with this knowledge, I'm so confortable, and I will be back with somthing OUT OF THE BOX soon.

 ---
 ### References